gridxdev/bluegrid-docs/source/docs/material.md

 To edit material, select the material item in the table, open the material detail view, in this detail view, you can edit, change properties of the material.

 #### Format material in CSV editor
+A CSV material file is the material definition in CSV format.
+User can use CSV editor to define materials and import to BlueGrid.
+Each material item is a row with columns of:

+    1. Code, 2.
+Description, 3.
+Type, 4.
+Fill color, 5.
+Stroke color, 6.
+Fill opacity, 7.
+Stroke opacity, 8.
+Stroke line with.